tinne26/etxt/docs/display-scaling.md

 # Display scaling

-One of the most common mistakes among Ebitengine game devs is failing to use [`ebiten.DeviceScaleFactor()`](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#DeviceScaleFactor) correctly.
+One of the most common mistakes among Ebitengine game devs is failing to use [`ebiten.Monitor().DeviceScaleFactor()`](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#MonitorType.DeviceScaleFactor).
 There are some reasons for this:
 - We tend to forget that pixel size and density can vary between monitors.
 - Ebitengine treats display scaling as an optional feature instead of as a primary concern.
 - UI frameworks for Ebitengine also have an unhealthy tendency to neglect display scaling.